-Washington University in St. Louis encourages and gives full consideration to all applicants for admission and financial aid, without regard to race, color, age, religion, sex, sexual orientation, national origin, veteran status, or handicap.
-University policies and programs are nondiscriminatory.
+Washington University encourages and gives full consideration to all applicants for admission and financial aid, without regard to race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.

 Students Not Candidate for Degree (SNCD)

 SNCD admission may be granted to qualified students who hold a bachelor's degree or its equivalent, who wish to enroll in graduate courses on a non-degree basis, and who receive approval from a degree program.
 Examples include students in good standing at other graduate schools and students who wish to test their capabilities in a graduate setting.
 Students in this category may take a maximum of 9 units, and they may later apply to a degree program and transfer these units to meet degree requirements.
 SNCD students are not eligible for Title IV Federal Funding.